 PMO in PPM Implementation

-• Strategic: The PMO supports the PPM framework, which in addition supports project prioritization, performance management, and benefits realization (see Figure 13).
+• Strategic: The PMO supports the PPM framework, supporting project prioritization, performance management, and benefits realization (see Figure 13).
 The PPMT intersects with the executive stream, allowing the organization to make strategic ‘go/kill/hold/fix’ decisions on key projects in the context of managing a balanced portfolio

-In summary, the PMO is the function responsible for coordinating, planning, overseeing and monitoring an organization’s multi-project environment.
-Through the PPM process, the PMO enforces executive accountability and transparency by connecting the organization’s projects to the business’s portfolio strategic decision-making stream.
-The information supplied by the PMO flows directly into the PPMT’s funding, selection, prioritization, and resourcing processes.PMOs are becoming a standard feature within many organizations and are viewed as the operational center supporting any project within the business.
+In summary, the PMO is responsible for coordinating, planning, overseeing, and monitoring an organization’s multi-project environment.
+The PMO enforces executive accountability and transparency through the PPM process by connecting its projects to its portfolio strategic decision-making stream.
+The information supplied by the PMO flows directly into the PPMT’s funding, selection, prioritization, and resourcing processes.PMOs are becoming a standard feature within many organizations and are viewed as the operational center supporting any business project.
 They act as the clearinghouse for project information and the driving force for project delivery.